Find wellness and mindfulness by connecting with one of the oldest beings within nature… rocks!

 PURPOSE

-In this activity, inspired by Blackfoot teachings, you will connect with nature with one of the world's oldest beings… rocks!
+In this activity, inspired by Indigenous teachings, you will connect with nature with one of the world's oldest beings… rocks!
 Connection and rejuvenation await for you through this activity that combines wellness and mindfulness with time in nature, or “vitamin N.”

 GRADE LEVELS